amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 You can now toggle Phone Type Settings and the new Audio Device Settings for Agents to see on their CCP.
 Audio Device Settings allows the Agents to choose custom/separate audio devices for their speaker, ringer, and microphone.

+- **Feature**: Custom Ringtone for chat

+You can now configure custom ringtone for chat (separate from softphone) from CTI adapter configuration page.

+- **Enhancement**: The Salesforce built-in Cross Site Request Forgery (CSRF) protection are turned on for all Visualforce pages in the CTI adapter packages, which improves organizational security to protect against cross site request forgeries.

 - **Enhancement**: "Get Salesforce Contact Id" block now uses FIND syntax to search across multiple fields.

 - **Enhancement**: For the `SetAgentStatusOnSessionEnd` attribute, you can now specify multiple values.